homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 #### Touch

 So what exactly is the touch command?
 If we ask the man pages, we get "changes file stamps".
-This is something where even seasoned linux user go wrong. touch DOES not create files for you, it modifies the time stamp on those files.
+This is something where even seasoned linux user go wrong.Touch DOES not create files for you, it modifies the time stamp on those files.

 These time stamps should have been observed in the previous module in the command `ls -a -l`.
 Even though touch is to modify time stamps it is rarely used so.